RafaelGSS/blog/priv/posts/performance-methodologies.md

 ## Methodologies

-This section will describe three of the most used methodologies.
+This section will describe three of the most used methodologies (by me at least).
 Apply a methodology when performance issues start showing up; there is no rule about choosing the best approach.
 Previous experience with your software architecture will likely be the best way to make a decision.

 ### USE